Up to 50% off sofas & mattresses — limited‑time deals.

 • Measure your walk paths first; big sectionals can block the flow of the room.

-• If you’re on the shorter side, plan on an ottoman or footrest for deep-seat sectionals.
+• If you are shorter, plan on an ottoman or footrest for deep-seat sectionals.

-• Rotate cushions and rotate where you sit; it helps even out wear.
+• Rotate cushions and rotate where you sit to even out wear.

 • For reclining sofas, map power access and leave slack for recline motion.

-• Keep a small lumbar pillow nearby; it upgrades long-session comfort fast.
+• Keep a small lumbar pillow nearby; it improves long-session support quickly.

-• Vacuum seams weekly—chenille-like fabrics love crumbs and pet hair.
+• Vacuum seams weekly; chenille-like fabrics hold crumbs and pet hair.

-• Use a throw where your head rests to reduce oils and wear on upholstery.
+• Use a throw where your head rests to reduce oils and visible wear.

 • With lighter upholstery, keep a spot-clean kit nearby and act quickly on spills.